-The Commission sees merit in the introduction of a complaints notification requirement.

-The Commission envisages that this notification requirement will include the following elements:
+The Commission recommends the introduction of a complaints notification requirement that will include the following elements:

-- When a port user or customer (or potential user or customer), or industry association, notifies PoMC of a complaint in writing, PoMC must notify the Commission of this occurrence as soon as reasonably practicable - PoMC must advise the Commission of its response to the complaint and any steps taken to address the issue raised - The port user or customer may also notify the Commission in writing of any concerns - The Commission would keep a record of and provide any relevant commentary in its Annual Report
+- When a port user or customer (or potential user or customer), or industry association notifies PoMC of a complaint in writing, PoMC must notify the Commission of this occurrence as soon as reasonably practicable - PoMC must advise the Commission of its response to the complaint and any steps taken to address the issue raised - The port user or customer may also notify the Commission in writing of any concerns - The Commission will keep a record of the complaint and provide any relevant commentary in its Annual Report.

 The complaints notification requirement would not give the Commission any role in complaints investigation or dispute resolution.
-Rather, it would ultimately assist the Commission to stay informed about emerging issues of concern at the port and form a view about the appropriate nature of economic regulation, if any, that is required in the future.
+Rather, it would ultimately assist the Commission to stay informed about emerging issues of concern at the port and form a view about the appropriate nature of economic regulation, if any, which is required in the future.